 Pros of a BYOD Policy

-Convenience: Employees can stick one phone in their pockets and don't have to worry about taking care of two devices.
+Employees can stick one phone in their pockets or briefcases and they don't have to worry about taking care of and responding on two devices.

-Preference: If John likes iPhones and Jane likes Androids, both can happily use their preferred system.
-They don't have to learn new systems.
+If John likes iPhones and Jane likes Androids, both can happily use their preferred system.
+They don't have to learn a new system.
 Often, if your company pays to install Microsoft Office or Photoshop or whatever software the employee needs for work on an employee's personal laptop, the employee is happy to have the software for personal work as well.

-Up-to-date tech: It's a huge expense for any company to update equipment, but employees are often more motivated to pay to replace their personal phone or laptop with the latest available device.
+It's a huge expense for any company to update equipment, but employees are often more motivated to pay to replace their personal phones or laptop with the latest available device.

 Cons of a BYOD Policy

-Complex IT support: If every employee has a standard issue computer, tablet, and phone, it's easier for the IT department to support and fix the devices.
+If every employee has a standard-issue computer, tablet, and phone, it's easier for the IT department to support and fix the devices.
 If everyone has their own device, it can become much more complex to keep the electronics functioning.
 If you need to install custom software, will it work on everyone's devices?
 What if Jane isn't willing to update her laptop?
 What if John wants to run Linux while everyone else is running Windows?

 What type of data does your organization generate and use?
 It's easy to make rules about how employees should use company devices, but it's not quite so easy to tell your employees that they can't let their 13-year-old write a school paper on their own laptop at home.
 What are you going to do to make sure that your company information is kept secure?

 Also, when employees leave the company, you'll want to remove any confidential information from any employee device.
 But, you don't want to delete their personal information.
 No one is happy if you say, “IT needs to wipe all of your photos and documents from the computer to make sure that you don't take any confidential information.”